GEOS-DEV/GEOS/scripts/preProcessing/materialPointMethodParticleFileWriter/material_point_driver/README.md

 - internal-energy and accumulated stress-power integration using `sigma : D / rho`; and
 - CSV output suitable for fitting and optimization workflows.

 The built-in `elastic` backend is for smoke tests and verification of the driver mechanics.
 Production GEOS-MPM constitutive testing should use the optional compiled executable `geos_mpm_material_point_driver`, generated from `src/coreComponents/constitutive/materialPointDriver` with `GEOS_ENABLE_MPM_MATERIAL_POINT_DRIVER=ON`.
 With `setupMPM`, this remains default-off and can be requested with `./setupMPM --dane --enable-material-point-driver` or `./setupMPM --tuolumne --enable-material-point-driver`.
+The Python tools default to the executable next to `userDefs_<user>.py`'s `geosPath`, and `GEOS_MPM_MATERIAL_POINT_DRIVER` remains the explicit override.

 Typical Python smoke test: